DariuszKny/FlashCardsUi/README.md

 3. In Option menu set curent language, that You want to learn
 4. In Manage menu create new FleshCards
 5. Learn

+6. There is admin console added - to open You have to register account with name "admin"
 ```